CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 }
 ```

+8. Lets run our Postgres server using PGadmin.
+Go to the PG admin server, and create a new database with the name db1, as mentioned in your **settings.py** file.

-8. After creating this model you can run a utility script ```$ python3 manage.py makemigrations```
+After creating this model you can run a utility script ```$ python3 manage.py makemigrations```
 this will make a **migrations** directory in your app directory which contains instructions to make the databse changes.

 After this, run ```$ python3 manage.py migrate```.
 This command will migrate all your models to the database.
 That is, this will set up all your tables accodring to the model types.
 Those tables ofcourse, will be empty.

+9.